 Tropical Smoothie & Fruit Bowl

 Start the night with a cup of healthy refreshment from one of the juice stands.
-Avocado, watermelon, strawberry, and dragon fruits, those are only a few among the overflowing options here.
-Dare to mix and match between two (or more!) unlikely combination of fruits.
+Avocado, watermelon, strawberry, and dragon fruits, are only a few among the overflowing options here.
+Dare to mix and match between two (or more!) unlikely combinations of fruits.

 Indonesian Delight in Sanur Night Market

-There are plenty of other dishes to pick.
-The meatball bakso, chicken noodles with dumpling, chicken rice, fried rice, stuffed pancake martabak.
+There are plenty of other dishes to pick from.
+The meatball soup bakso, chicken noodles with dumplings, chicken rice, fried rice, and stuffed pancake martabak.
 Try as many as visitors can stomach.
 Go home with an empty wallet and full belly – it’s worth it.

 Sanur Night Market is the best place to get tasty value-for-money seafood dishes.
-At the average price of IDR 40k, customers can have a generous portion of grilled prawn or fish fillet.
-The products are fresh from the sea, and the dishes are cooked right away after a customer ordering a menu.
+At the average price of Rp40.000, customers can have a generous portion of grilled prawn or fish fillet.
+The products are fresh from the sea, and the dishes are cooked right away after a customer order.
 Do not forget to add a bowl of warm rice to accompany the seafood fest.

 Snacks & Munchies

-Fried fruit –banana, sweet potato, cassava– is also worth to sample.
-Get a full plastic bag of them with under IDR 10k.
-Foodie can also bring some home to munch later.
+Fried fruit –banana, sweet potato, cassava– is also worth trying.
+Get a full plastic bag of them for under Rp10.000.
+Foodies can also bring some home to munch later.
 Or get a sweet pancake martabak for breakfast the next morning.

 It’s an opportunity to get in-depth with Bali’s daily life.
 In the morning, sample this cheap yet hearty rice breakfast.
-It’s only 5k a piece!
-It’s a small portion of rice, sometimes also comes with noodles.
-For the dishes, there’s a fish or a bit slice of chicken.
+It was only Rp5.000 a piece!
+It’s a small portion of rice, and sometimes also comes with noodles.
+For the dishes, there’s a fish or a bit of a slice of chicken.
 The small serving even has steamed vegetables and sambal.

 Drop By The Beach